 PANANG KIZHANGU MAAVU/PALMYRA SPROUT FLOUR/ODIYAL MAAVU

 The boiled panang kizhangu can be made into flour and stored for more than 12 months.
-Earlier times, panang kizhangu flour was used as a DROUGHT FOOD.
+In earlier times, panang kizhangu flour was used as a DROUGHT FOOD.

 Panang kizhangu maavu/Palmyra sprout flour can be used to make both sweet and savoury dishes.